danforth-restorative/danforth-restorative.com/_posts/2021-01-19-rise-of-nonviolence–gandhi-king-wink-rosenberg.md

 Similarly, Marshall Rosenberg found the root of violence in the way we speak and think.
 He also taught a language way of thinking to transform it into a way of thinking and speaking that serve life.

+## Nonviolent Impact

 This article follows the philosophy and practice of nonviolence, as taught and lived by some of its greatest leaders.

-First, lets step back and review what exactly is nonviolence review the impact and proliferation of nonviolence.
+But first, lets step back and review what exactly is nonviolence, along with its impact and proliferation.

-## Nonviolent Impact

 Nonviolence is not pacifism, nor does it mean simply abstaining from violence.
 Nonviolence is a creative pursuit which seeks peaceful means to resist oppression, resolve conflicts, and bring about change.